Getting a Handle on your Business Documents

 Derived from the Old French term, “polici,” which means “civil administration,” policies serve as the overall guidelines to govern your business or organization.

 Policies help leaders make decisions by defining what is and what is not acceptable in the workplace.

 A dress code, for example, is a type of policy.

-It outlines what kinds of dress are and are not acceptable in the workplace, and provides management and leadership guidelines ensuring their workforce is presentable in front of customers and clients.
+It outlines what kinds of dress are and are not acceptable in the workplace and provides management and leadership guidelines, ensuring your workforce is presentable in front of customers and clients.